nautechsystems/nautilus_trader/docs/integrations/databento.md

 ### Configuration parameters

-- `api_key` - The Databento API secret key.
+- `api_key`: The Databento API secret key.
 If ``None`` then will source the `DATABENTO_API_KEY` environment variable
-- `http_gateway` - The historical HTTP client gateway override (useful for testing and typically not needed by most users)
+- `http_gateway`: The historical HTTP client gateway override (useful for testing and typically not needed by most users)
-- `live_gateway` - The raw TCP real-time client gateway override (useful for testing and typically not needed by most users)
+- `live_gateway`: The raw TCP real-time client gateway override (useful for testing and typically not needed by most users)
-- `parent_symbols` - The Databento parent symbols to subscribe to instrument definitions for on start.
+- `parent_symbols`: The Databento parent symbols to subscribe to instrument definitions for on start.
 This is a map of Databento dataset keys -> to a sequence of the parent symbols, e.g. {'GLBX.MDP3', ['ES.FUT', 'ES.OPT']} (for all E-mini S&P 500 futures and options products)
-- `instrument_ids` - The instrument IDs to request instrument definitions for on start
+- `instrument_ids`: The instrument IDs to request instrument definitions for on start
-- `timeout_initial_load` - The timeout (seconds) to wait for instruments to load (concurrently per dataset).
+- `timeout_initial_load`: The timeout (seconds) to wait for instruments to load (concurrently per dataset).
-- `mbo_subscriptions_delay` - The timeout (seconds) to wait for MBO/L3 subscriptions (concurrently per dataset).
+- `mbo_subscriptions_delay`: The timeout (seconds) to wait for MBO/L3 subscriptions (concurrently per dataset).
 After the timeout the MBO order book feed will start and replay messages from the start of the week which encompasses the initial snapshot and then all deltas